Credit card issuers have been increasingly focused on business cards the past few years, and as a result we’ve seen a lot of innovation in this space.

 Personally this isn’t something I’d use, though if you are someone who is in the market for that, it’s worth considering.
 Just make sure you pay back the balance within that timeframe, or you’ll be charged high interest rates.

 Nowadays there are lots of great business credit cards out there, but the combination of the Ink Business Preferred℠ Credit Card, Ink Business Cash℠ Credit Card, and Ink Business UnlimitedSM Credit Card, is tough to beat.
-The cards have huge welcome bonuses, great bonus categories, flexible points, and perks that will come in handy.
+The cards have great bonus categories, flexible points, and perks that will come in handy.

 If you don’t yet have any of these cards, I’d seriously consider one (or multiple) of them, and if you already have one, consider picking up a second or third card of the “set.”